Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

-West Coast Tours for the Treshinish Isles: Over two hours will be spent on Lunga where you can visit the puffin colony, then time on Staffa and two hours on Iona to explore and seek out the rare corncrake.
+West Coast Tours for the Treshinish Isles: This tour includes two hours on Lunga where you can visit the puffin colony before heading to Staffa, followed by two hours on Iona to explore and seek out the rare corncrake.
 Telephone 01586 552319.

 Shetland Seabird Tours for the Shetland Islands: The ultimate Shetland wildlife experience and an unrivalled wildlife spectacle offering close seabird & seal encounters with the awesome Noss ‘seabird city’ backdrop.
 Telephone 07767 872260.

 Seabirds and Seals for Shetland Island tours: Photographic opportunities with the awesome Noss cliffs in the background.
 View 25,000 gannets, thousands of guillemots and hundreds of puffins, razorbills, black guillemots, gulls, shags and skuas.
 Telephone 07595 540 224.

 Go to St. Kilda for St. Kilda tours: See north-west Europe’s largest seabird colony including the UK’s largest colony of Atlantic puffin, northern fulmar, and one of the world’s largest gannetries.
 Telephone 07789 914144.

 Sea Harris for St. Kilda tours: Sail past the highest sea cliffs in the UK, teeming with seabirds, and walk along the deserted street of Village Bay, abandoned in 1930 after 2,000 years of continuous habitation.
 Telephone 01859 502007.